 Then, as you’re sitting to eat and enjoying your sweets, really practice slowly eating it and tasting each bite, and noticing the taste and textures.

 Eating mindfully means eating food for both enjoyment and nourishment, rather than just one or the other.

 If you label sweets as “bad” or “off-limits” or say to yourself you can only have them “just this one time,” you’ll have a stronger desire to eat more sweets.

-Take Thanksgiving as an example.
-Let’s say there’s a couple of desserts that sounds really delicious to you.
+Take any holiday as an example.
+Let’s say there are a couple of desserts that sound really delicious to you.
 If you go into it thinking, “I’m only allowing myself to have sweets today, and then they’re back off-limits,” you’ll likely end up overindulging and not really enjoying what you eat.
 Maybe you’re forcing yourself to have a slice of pumpkin and apple pie because you want both but you don’t really have the room.
 It would be much more helpful to say, “I’m going to have a piece of pumpkin pie now and also take home a slice of apple pie to enjoy as leftovers.”

 You’ll then be able to fully enjoy both and you’ll be less likely to overindulge or feel compelled to eat sweets out of scarcity.
 You instead can choose to mindfully enjoy sweets when you really want them.

 Do you feel like you could use even more support to mindfully enjoy sweets?